 E = KE + PE= 1/2 mv2 + mgL (1 – cos θ) = constant

-- If the temperature of a system changes then the time period of the simple pendulum changes due to a change in length of the pendulum.
+- If the temperature of a system changes, then the time period of the simple pendulum changes due to a change in the length of the pendulum.

 - A simple pendulum is placed in a non-inertial frame of reference (accelerated lift, horizontally accelerated vehicle, vehicle moving along an inclined plane).